IBM/prompt-declaration-language/docs/README.md

     temperature: 0
 ```

 The `description` field is a description for the program.
 Field `text` contains a list of either strings or *block*s which together form the text to be produced.
 In this example, the text starts with the string `"Hello\n"` followed by a block that calls out to a model.
 In this case, it is model with id `replicate/ibm-granite/granite-20b-code-instruct-8k` on Replicate, via LiteLLM, with the indicated parameters: the stop sequence is `!`, and temperature set to `0`.
-Stop sequences are provided with a comman separated list of strings.
+Stop sequences are provided with a comma separated list of strings.
 The input to the model call is everything that has been produced so far in the program (here `"Hello\n"`).

 When we execute this program using the PDL interpreter: